eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

-**Step 2.7 Paste the code snippet down below before the following line of code (line 41, more or less)**
+**Step 2.7 In this step, we create a reference to the line layer (trails) and create a renderer for the same.
+Paste the code snippet down below before the following line of code (line 41, more or less)**

  ```javascript
 var map = new Map({